 Some biofuels are biodegradable, less toxic than conventional fuels, and are safer to handle.

 They can be domestically produced from plant products.
 Plants are quickly renewable compared to fossil fuels.

 They can be used in most vehicles today.
 Newer ones are specifically made to accommodate larger amounts of biofuels.
 Additionally, biodiesel increases lubricity of diesel fuels, a major benefit to owners of vehicles with diesel engines.

 When combusted, biofuels give off cleaner emissions and less greenhouse gasses.
 Particulate mattter emissions from biodiesel are much lower compared to petroleum biodiesel (but yield higher nitrous oxide emissions).
 And according to Agronne National Lab, gasoline blended with 10% ethanol reduces greenhouse gas emissions by 12-19% in comparison to conventional gasoline.

-from www.carinsuranceforoneday.co.uk now.
 Over 50?
+UK based?
 Check our article on

 car insurance for older

 At first look, these advantages seem promising, but as research continues to delve into the details, the disadvantages seem to outweigh the advantages.
 Here are few facts to take note of:

 For the consumer, the use of biofuels means lower fuel economy and engine power.
 According the EIA, ethanol's energy content is near 33% less than conventional gasoline, although this can vary slightly.
 Subsequently, when using E10 fuel (gasoline mixed with 10% ethanol), there may be close to a 3.3% decrease in vehicle mileage.
 It is important for the consumer to consider this information in light of the fact that biofuels are more expensive to purchase than conventional fuels.